shift-org/shift-docs/docs/TESTING.md

 `-p` can be used to select any part of a test sub-directory ( ex. `-p=p` for php style endpoints, or `-p=r` for the rest style endpoints. )

+`-v` attempts to limit the testing to a specific db version. only some tests look at this. can be either v1 or v2. ( ex. `-v=v2` )

 By default tests use sqlite, you can test against mysql as well:  `npm test -db=mysql`.
 It launches a standalone docker container for the tests.
 Additionally, `npm test -db_debug` will log queries to the db.

 # Test Data